41north/besu-exflo/README.md

 </details>

-Wait for each docker service to be properly initialized (being those related to Postgres or Kafka respectively).
+Wait for each docker service to initialize.

 After that, you can start processing with Exflo: